denoland/deno/std/README.md

 Follow the [style guide](https://deno.land/manual/contributing/style_guide).

 ## Terminology

-decode/encode: is used when transferring between primitive js types. example- base32.decode given RFC4648 base32 string converts it to Uint8Array
+decode/encode: is used when transferring between primitive js types. example: base32.decode given RFC4648 base32 string converts it to Uint8Array base32.encode given Uint8Array converts it to RFC4648 base32 string

-          base32.encode given Uint8Array converts it to RFC4648 base32 string representation
+representation parse/stringify: is for serialization between object and string
-parse/stringify: is for serializing objects to string and back to object example- Json.stringify - given an object converts it to string
+example: Json.stringify - given an object converts it to string Json.parse -
-         Json.parse - given a string converts it to an object
+given a string converts it to an object